You are currently viewing Bible and the History of Political Thought

 The search for knowledge as opposed to true belief by happenstance became the object of inquiry.
 And then how metaphysics and epistemology of an given epoch have a relation.

-And then we get to early modern political thought, to seekers of knowledge not true belief, and here comes all of the biblical references.
+And then we get to early modern political thought, to seekers of knowledge not true belief.

 Moses as lawgiver is used as an example by many.